 Commonly Used Acronyms

-Nothing makes one feel so much an outsider in a group as the use by others of acronyms or initial designations with which one it not familiar.
-Below are some of the abbreviations pertaining to education which are in common use in this state.
+Nothing makes one feel so much an outsider in a group as the use by others of acronyms or initial designations with which one is not familiar.
+Below are some of the abbreviations pertaining to the educational systems that are in common use in this state.
 This list, which is not exhaustive, is meant to give information on the most frequently used acronyms.
 Please send suggestions or further additions to this list to the ASCCC Office via info [at] asccc.org.

 Comprehensive California community college reform legislation passed in 1988, that covers community college mission, governance, finance, employment, accountability, staff diversity and staff development.